 Figure 2 — Topological relations between parts and assemblies

 The description is mapped into XML by using an element tagged <connection_group/>.
 A <connection_group/> comprises all joints which connect the same parts (or assemblies).
-Details are referred to later chapters.
-Here one of the merits of employing XML becomes apparent.
+Details are referred to in later clauses.
+Here one of the merits of employing XML becofmes apparent.

 Frequently, more than two parts are joined.
 A spot weld can, for instance, join three sheets, a screw even more.
 Such situations have to be considered, too.

 According to design principle 3), overall product structure cannot be reproduced from χMCF.
-For example, any of the following product structures would equally fit to Figure 2 —
+For example, any of the following product structures would equally fit to Figure 2.